Panithecracker/Delta-Hedging/README.md

 In this project I investigated the insight behind the Black-Scholes-Merton formula: if you know the volatility of a stock then you can replicate the payoff of an option by a continuous rebalancing of a portfolio made up of the underlying stock and a risk-free bond.
 Therefore, to avoid arbitrage, the cost of the option must be that of the replication strategy.
 This precise idea blew me away when I first heard of it in class, so I wanted to further explore the link between the price and the associated strategy in action.

+As Merton said : "it gave us a prescription for how to produce them (derivatives), and this became an efficient production process... it opened the doors to not just dealing with options but to a whole array of financial innovations like the mortgage market... it has become a mainstay of how the whole industry works including central banks and other government agencies.
+None of these would work today without these complex computer models and the finance technologies and of course the data we have to collect in order to run them".
+Check the entire video: https://www.youtube.com/watch?v=3guNFc0Hf6M&t=1650s

 # Key assumptions
 The main assumptions of the Black-Scholes-Merton model for option pricing are :
 - The price of a stock is lognormal or equivalently, $dS = \mu Sdt+\sigma S dW$